I want to change UK-India relationship to make it more two-way: Rishi Sunak | Politics

 - United Kingdom

+Addressing a gathering of British Indian Conservative Party members who are voting in the election to choose between him and Foreign Secretary Liz Truss, the 42-year-old UK-born Indian-origin Tory MP for Richmond in Yorkshire vowed to get the country through the "difficult times" of inflation and build a better, safer Britain.

+A majority in the cheering crowd were categorical that Sunak's Indian heritage and ethnic minority background had no part to play in the contest to succeed Boris Johnson as the Conservative Party leader and British Prime Minister.

-During a campaign hustings event hosted by the Conservative Friends of India (CFIN) diaspora organisation in north London on Monday evening, the former Chancellor greeted the largely British Indian gathering with a mix of traditional greetings such as “namaste, salaam, khem cho, and kidda”.
+During the campaign hustings event hosted by the Conservative Friends of India (CFIN) diaspora organisation in north London on Monday evening, the former Chancellor greeted the gathering with a mix of traditional greetings such as "namaste, salaam, khem cho and kidda" and even broke into Hindi: "aap sab mere parivar ho (you all are my family)''.

-“We are all very aware of the opportunity for the UK to sell things and do things in India, but actually we need to look at that relationship differently because there is an enormous amount that we here in the UK can learn from India,'' he said.
+"We are all very aware of the opportunity for the UK to sell things and do things in India, but actually we need to look at that relationship differently because there is an enormous amount that we here in the UK can learn from India.

-On China, the former minister reiterated his stand about the need to be “very robust” in defending the UK against its aggressiveness.
+On China, the former minister reiterated his stand about the need to be "very robust" in defending the UK against Beijing's aggressiveness.

 "China and the Chinese Communist Party represent the biggest threat to our economic and thereby national security that this country has faced in a long time and we need to be alive to that," he said.